Ancestors from West Africa

 Researching ancestors who were enslaved is challenging because, in most cases, enslaved people were not recorded by name in the slave schedules of the US censuses from 1790 to 1860.
 Consequently, many descendants of enslaved people hit a brick wall when they attempt to find information on their ancestors before the 1870 federal census.

-Because enslaved persons were legally considered property, however, they were named in the wills and probate records of their slaveholders.
-For this reason, slaveholder wills and probate records are two of the most important sources of information for descendants seeking to locate and identify their enslaved ancestors.
+Because enslaved persons were legally considered property, however, they were named in bills of sale and the wills and probate records of their slaveholders.
+For this reason, bills of sale and slaveholder wills and probate records are some of the most important sources of information for descendants seeking to locate and identify enslaved ancestors.